srg-ics-uplb/blog/content/articles/jach/jach_015-reading.rst

   Focus: Distributed systems models, consistency, replication

+* Data Communications and Networking - Behrouz A. Forouzan

+  Focus: Bottom-up approach with lots of technical details

+* The Art of Computer Systems Performance Analysis: Techniques for Experimental Design, Measurement, Simulation, and Modeling - Raj Jain

+  Focus: How to measure performance of computer systems

 .. note::
    These texts form the implicit knowledge base assumed by most systems papers.